patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/card/card.md

 PatternFly offers two types of border treatments for cards:

 1. **Default card:** By default, cards will have a thin (1px) drop shadow to differentiate them from the background of a page and give them a slightly raised appearance.
-2. **Flat card:** Flat cards have a 1 pixel gray border.
+2. **Flat card:** Flat cards have a 1px gray border.
 Flat cards are recommended for use against a white background as the solid border will better differentiate the card from the page background.

 <img src="./img/card-borders.png" alt="cards with default and flat borders " width="452" />

 ### Expandable cards

-The Title element can be made expandable in situations where you want to hide the card content and reduce its footprint.
-In the collapsed state, only the card title is shown, and the user can click the expansion toggle to view the remainder of the card content.
+The header element can be made expandable in situations where you want to hide the card content and reduce its footprint.
+In the collapsed state, only the card title is shown, and the user can click the expansion toggle to view the rest of the card content.

 <img src="./img/expandable-card.png" alt="expandable card" width="1325" />

 ### Selectable cards
 It is often useful to make cards selectable.
-PatternFly supports two types of selectable cards.
+PatternFly supports two types of selectable cards:

-1. **Multi-select card:** A multi-select card has a checkbox in the upper righthand corner.
-Users may select cards for performing global actions against by selecting the checkbox.
+1. **Multi-select card:** Features a checkbox in the upper righthand corner, which users can select to indicate which cards to include in global actions.

-2. **Selectable card:** A selectable card has a raised appearance and a blue border treatment when selected.
+2. **Selectable card:** Features a raised appearance and blue border treatment when selected.

 <img src="./img/selectable-cards.png" alt="cards with default and flat borders " width="826" />

+<<<<<<< HEAD
 ## Usage
 Use cards:
 - To visually group content or distinguish information from the rest of a page’s content.
 Examples include dashboards and catalog views.